tonethar/IGME-230-Fall-2018/projects/project-4.md

 ### C. Media
 - Images are properly optimized for web delivery - e.g. cropped and scaled to appropriate dimensions, and saved as a JPEG or PNG
 - Sound is used to enhance the experience
+- you have changed the fonts, graphics, spritesheets, and sounds from what was provided in the in-class examples

 ### D. HTML/CSS
 - Valid HTML5 - https://validator.w3.org